These cool t-shirt projects are the perfect way to recycle shirts your older kids aren’t ready to part with.

 - Your project is ready to decorate your wall.

 Now, she gets to see her tournament shirts every day and is reminded of the wonderful memories.
 This is a great project for your tween’s treasured t shirts.

 This project grabbed my attention right away because it’s the perfect bag to leave in the car for quick shopping trips.
 I think this will be very useful at the farmers’ market.

-It’s an incredibly simple project that gives teens extra practice on the sewing machine.
+This incredibly simple project will give teens extra practice on the sewing machine.